-Our contracted providers, suppliers, and other first tier, downstream and related entities, can use these same resources to report possible violations or business conduct and integrity concerns.
+Our contracted providers, suppliers and other first-tier, downstream and related entities, can use these same resources to report possible violations or business conduct and integrity concerns.

-Directors should raise issues and seek guidance from Corporate Secretary or designated legal contact.
+Directors should raise issues and seek guidance from their corporate secretary or designated legal contact.

-All complaints, including Compliance and Ethics concerns, will be reviewed or investigated and addressed by legal and compliance personnel in a timely manner.
+All complaints, including compliance and ethics concerns, will be reviewed or investigated and addressed by legal and compliance personnel in a timely manner.

-AlertLine® is open around the clock every day of the year, and you can make your report anonymously.
+AlertLine is open around the clock every day of the year, and you can make your report anonymously.

-Confidentiality and nonretaliation policy
+Confidentiality and non-retaliation policy